 To Bake

-• Preheat oven to 425 degrees F with rack in the lower-middle position.
+• Preheat oven to 425°F with rack in the lower-middle position.

-• Place shrimp in a single layer on a baking sheet.
-Spray both sides with vegetable oil spray (I use an oil spray bottle.)
+• Place breaded shrimp in a single layer on a baking sheet.
+Spray both sides of each shrimp with vegetable oil spray (I use an oil spray bottle), or another high-heat neutral flavored oil spray of your choosing.

-• Bake for 8-10 minutes, until breading is light golden and shrimp are opaque, turning the shrimp over once halfway through baking.
+• Bake for 8-10 minutes, until the breading is light golden and the shrimp are opaque throughout, turning the shrimp over once halfway through baking.

 To Air-Fry

-• Spray shrimp on both sides with vegetable oil spray, as in the baking method.
-Add shrimp to the air-fryer basket (I like to cook them in batches of 6-7) and fry at 400 degrees F for 6-8 minutes, until breading is golden and shrimp are opaque.
-Flip shrimp over once during air frying.
+• Spray breaded shrimp on both sides with vegetable oil spray, as in the baking method.
+Add shrimp to the air-fryer basket in a single layer with a little space between each (cook in batches if needed).

 To Serve

 • Place Coconut Shrimp on a serving platter and garnish with sliced scallions or chopped cilantro, if desired.
-Serve hot with dipping sauce.
+Serve hot with your favorite dipping sauce.

 Notes